AegisIK/DistMLIP/README.md

 - eSEN ([fairchem](https://github.com/facebookresearch/fairchem)) (coming soon)

 > 🚧 **This project is under active development**
 > If you see a bug, please raise an issue or notify us.
-All messages will, at the minimum, be responded to within 12 hours.
+All messages will, at the latest, be responded to within 12 hours.

 ## Getting Started